thibaultlaurens/tech-notes/conferences/04-qcon-plus-2020.md

 ### A Sticky Situation: How Netflix Gains Confidence in Changes

-By Haley Tucker - Senior Software Engineer, Resilience Team @Netflix - [Link](https://plus.qconferences.com/plus2020/presentation/sticky-situation-how-netflix-gains-confidence-changes)
+_Haley Tucker - Senior Software Engineer, Resilience Team @Netflix_

 How do you know whether a change will affect end users in a negative way?
 As interactions in distributed systems grow increasingly complex, it can be challenging to get an answer to this question.
 One approach is to use a canary in which we introduce a new service into the environment, users are randomly routed to that service, and we compare the performance of that service to the current production build.
 However, this doesn’t really tell us anything about what the end users are experiencing -- it focuses on service-level metrics.
 In reality, a service may be happily serving successful requests, yet the end user is not able to use your product.